 - Southern Favorites: Try Collard Greens, Crispy Okra Chips, or biscuits for a true Southern-style feast.

-- Potato Dishes: Mashed potatoes, Potato Salad, or Roasted Sweet Potatoes add a hearty and satisfying touch.
+- Potato Dishes: Mashed potatoes, Smashed Potato Salad, or Roasted Sweet Potatoes add a hearty and satisfying touch.

 - Fresh Salads: A simple green salad, Cucumber Salad, or Tangy Pickled Vegetables bring a refreshing balance.